Pittsburgh Panthers' Players Turned Down 1938 Rose Bowl As National Champs, the Money Wasn't Right

 Sutherland, who had coached Lehigh University to an Eastern football championship in his first coaching job before moving to Pittsburgh, finished with a college record of 144-28-14, with eight Eastern championships, five national championships, and four Rose Bowl appearances, with the fifth scrapped by his own players.
-His NFL teams went 28-16-1 over three years, but he did not stay long enough in the pro game to give himself a chance to catch on.
+His NFL teams went 28-16-1 over three years, but he did not stay long enough to build another champion.

-For anyone who might believe those days of strife in college football are through, with players pushing for more rights, and a better stake, while management and governing bodies battle with them in every venue over who is in control, they are only just beginning.
+For anyone who might believe those days of strife in college football are through, with players pushing for more rights, and a better stake, while management and governing bodies battle with them over who is in control, they are only just beginning.

 "The scandal of collegiate athletics keeps playing itself every few years in a different form,” says Ruck, the Pitt professor.
 “The NCAA has been so ridiculously slow in dealing with this.
 Instead of getting out ahead of the curve, they got absurdly behind.
 I don't know where things are heading, but the blowup of college sports appears to be on the agenda."